joshukraine/mac-bootstrap/README.md

 2) Review [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) and determine which sections you want to use.

-* Section 1: Laptop is awesome, but [check what it does](https://github.com/joshukraine/laptop) before installing.
-The rest of `bootstrap` depends on software and configs handled by Laptop. (required)
+* Section 1 (required): Take a look at [Laptop](https://github.com/joshukraine/mac-bootstrap/blob/master/install/laptop) and see what you might want to tweak.
+One of the biggest things is the Brewfile, which you can find in this repo under `install/Brewfile`.
+Here you can customize all the packages, casks, and MAS apps that will be installed.
+Laptop also sets up some basics that are required by the bootstrap script later on.
-* Section 2: Use `oh-my-zsh`? (recommended)
+* Section 2 (recommended): Use `oh-my-zsh`?
-* Section 3: Install NVM? (optional)
+* Section 3 (optional): Install NVM?
-* Section 4: The dotfiles.
+* Section 4 (required): The dotfiles.
 Update the `$DOTFILES_*` variables (see [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) under "Variable declarations") to reference your dotfiles.
-As a starting point, you can [fork mine](https://github.com/joshukraine/dotfiles) and then point to your fork.
+As a starting point, you can [fork mine](http://jsua.co/dotfiles) and then point to your fork.
-* Section 5: Install scripts to `~/bin`? (recommended)
+* Section 5 (recommended): Install scripts to `~/bin`?
-* Section 6: Install Ukrainian language utilities? (optional)
+* Section 6 (optional): Install Ukrainian language utilities?
+Maybe you're interested in some [other language extensions](http://extensions.services.openoffice.org/en/search?f[0]=field_project_tags%3A157)?
-* Section 7: Install fixed-width fonts? (optional)
+* Section 7 (optional): Install fixed-width fonts?
-* Section 8: Use Vundle? (recommended) If you prefer a different plugin manager, you can add the code for that to this section.
+* Section 8 (recommended): Use Vundle?
+If you prefer a different plugin manager, you can add the code for that to this section.
-* Section 9: Check the list of [Homebrew](http://brew.sh/) formulae in `install/brew`.
-Add or remove packages to suite your needs.
-* Section 10: Check the list of [Cask](http://caskroom.io/) apps in `install/brew-cask`.
-Add or remove apps to suite your needs.
-* Section 11: Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
+* Section 9 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
 Adjust as desired.
-(NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew in `brew`.)
+(NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew.)

 3) Create `~/.gitconfig.local` and `~/.zshrc.local` and add in your personal information.
 These files are sourced in `~/.gitconfig` and `~/.zshrc` respectively.